liamencabo/Bank-Applicaton---Java/README.md

 E. Calculate interest
 F. Exit the application

-This is a great introductory to object-oriented programming (OOP) because we create an object called 'account' that we interact with.
+This is a great introductory to object-oriented programming (OOP) because we create an object called 'Account' that we interact with.